Deevesh17/Calculator/README.md

 # Calculator
-This is simple Calculator application with maitaing orientation change
+This is simple Calculator application with maintaing orientation change